-- The Board has approved Land Conservation and Conveyance Plans ("LCCPs") for 13 fee donations and/or conservation easement or conservation covenant transactions.
+- As of November 1, 2015, the Board has approved Land Conservation and Conveyance Plans ("LCCPs") for 24 fee donations and/or conservation easement or conservation covenant transactions.
 These plans describe how the proposed transactions satisfy the requirements of the Settlement Agreement and Stipulation.
-After the Board approves a LCCP, PG&E then seeks regulatory approval of the transaction from the California Public Utilities Commission, and from the Federal Energy Regulatory Commission, as applicable. - As of November 17, 2014, fee title of two properties has been conveyed following approval of the transaction by the California Public Utilities Commission.
+After the Board approves a LCCP, PG&E then seeks regulatory approval of the transaction from the California Public Utilities Commission, and from the Federal Energy Regulatory Commission, as applicable. - As of November 1, 2015, fee title of three properties has been conveyed following approval of the transaction by the California Public Utilities Commission.
 240 acres of lands at Kennedy Meadows, located in Tuolumne County, were donated to the County of Tuolumne on November 20, 2013.
 Concurrently, a conservation easement being held by the Mother Lode Land Trust was recorded that will ensure the beneficial public values of those lands are protected in perpetuity.
-151 acres of lands in the Deer Creek planning unit, located in Tehama County, were donated to the United States Forest Service on October 9, 2014, along with a conservation covenant that is being held by the Sierra Nevada Conservancy. - In 2012, the Stewardship Council launched its enhancement program, which will ultimately result in more than \$20 million in grants being awarded to projects that enhance the BPVs of the Watershed Lands and promote partnerships between the landowner, the conservation easement holder, local communities, youth, and other stakeholders.
-To date, several grants have been awarded for planning and feasibility studies, biological surveys, and resource protection projects. - The Stewardship Council's Land Conservation Program activities have resulted in: - The creation of a collaborative partnership among the Maidu Summit Consortium, the California Department of Fish and Wildlife, and the Feather River Land Trust to preserve and enhance the beneficial public values at the Humbug Valley planning unit. - The establishment and funding of a demonstration project at the McArthur Swamp planning unit to enhance grazing and habitat opportunities. - A plan to significantly expand the state's research and demonstration forest systems in the Sierra and Cascade ranges through the donation of 17,000 acres of forested watershed lands to the California Department of Forestry and Fire Protection (CAL FIRE) and the University of California Center for Forestry. - The development of a model conservation easement for use on watershed lands being actively managed and operated for utility purposes.
+151 acres of lands in the Deer Creek planning unit, located in Tehama County, were donated to the United States Forest Service on October 9, 2014, along with a conservation covenant that is being held by the Sierra Nevada Conservancy.
+Approximately 41 acres at the Narrows planning unit, located in Nevada County, were donated to the University of California for management by its Sierra Foothill Research and Extension Center.
+The conservation easement on that property is held by the Bear Yuba Land Trust.
+In addition, five conservation easements have been recorded on lands retained by PG&E. - In 2012, the Stewardship Council launched its enhancement program, which will ultimately result in more than \$20 million in grants being awarded to projects that enhance the BPVs of the Watershed Lands and promote partnerships between the landowner, the conservation easement holder, local communities, youth, and other stakeholders.
+To date, several grants have been awarded for planning and feasibility studies, biological surveys, and resource protection projects.
+For example, the Stewardship Council has awarded approximately \$1.4 million to a project being implemented by Cal Trout and the Pit River Tribe to restore 1.5 miles of in-stream wild trout habitat and native vegetation along Hat Creek in Shasta County.
+Grant funds will be used to build new trails, a pedestrian bridge, and scenic picnic area; enhance fishing opportunities; and protect several historic sites with new fencing, landscaping, and signage.
+Pit River Tribe youth and tribal members are implementing this project.
+The Stewardship Council has awarded \$550,000 to the Spring Rivers Foundation to restore a meadow that will support the Shasta crayfish, an endangered species.
+The project is restoring and re-watering approximately 650 feet of channel in Rock Creek in Shasta County to create habitat for the crayfish, which will be relocated from nearby existing habitat.
+The project is providing fieldwork experience to youth and young adults as part of high school and university curriculum. - The Stewardship Council's Land Conservation Program activities have also resulted in: - a) The creation of a collaborative partnership among the Maidu Summit Consortium, the California Department of Fish and Wildlife, and the Feather River Land Trust to

+- preserve and enhance the beneficial public values at the Humbug Valley planning unit in the Upper Feather River Watershed. - b) A plan to significantly expand the state's research and demonstration forest systems in the Sierra and Cascade ranges through the donation of 17,000 acres of forested watershed lands to the California Department of Forestry and Fire Protection (CAL FIRE) and the University of California Center for Forestry. - c) The development of a model conservation easement for use on watershed lands being actively managed and operated for utility purposes.